ShaoyiZhang/ShaoyiZhang.github.io/_posts/2024-05-24-obsidian-git-on-android.md

 comments: true
 ---

 [Obsidian](https://obsidian.md) has paid official syncing system, but with it's open and vibrant community, there are various ways to sync your notes between multiple devices.
-This post demonstrates how I set up the [obsidian-git](https://github.com/denolehov/obsidian-git) plugin on my Samsung S23 Ultra phone with One UI 6.x (Android 14).
+This post demonstrates how I set up the [obsidian-git](https://github.com/denolehov/obsidian-git) plugin on my Samsung S23 and S25 Ultra phone with One UI 6 and 7 (Android 14).

 <!--more-->